• Who we are

 Mr Clement Nyaletsossi Voule (Togo)

-Based in Geneva, Clément is currently the United Nations Special Rapporteur on the rights to freedom of peaceful assembly and association.
-He is also Associate Researcher at the Geneva Academy and Senior Advisor at the International Service for Human Rights (ISHR).
+Clément is the former United Nations Special Rapporteur on the right to peaceful assembly and association.
+He is currently a Senior Researcher at the Geneva Academy and a Senior Adviser at the International Service for Human Rights (ISHR).

 Ms Anita Nyanjong (Kenya)